srlinuxeurope/DCFPartnerHackathon/docs/index.md

         - DC2: PE4
     - a Data Center Interconnect on the PEs: multi-instance ip-vrf "dci" with allow-export (EVPN-VXLAN towards the fabric + BGP-IPVPN over MPLS/LDP between the PEs)
-- RADIUS and DNS servers attached in-band (PE4 and PE2 respectively)
+- DNS server attached in-band to PE2
 - a fully working telemetry stack (gNMIc/prometheus/grafana + promtail/loki)
 - Linux clients are attached to both the GRT and the DCI ip-vrf allowing a full mesh of traffic.